 Monthly matches are held year round.
 Also, the MSB club hosts a multi day annual match on the

-fourth weekend of April each year.
+third weekend of May each year.

 The monthly match usually consists of 4 to 6 stages shooting at metal plates, with each stage

 usually involving the use of 2 single action revolvers of the type used in the Old West, one rifle

 shooting pistol caliber cartridges such as were used in the Old West, and one shotgun (double barrel

 or Winchester Mod.
 97 type).
 Each stage usually includes 10 pistol rounds, 10 rifle rounds and 4

 to 6 shotgun rounds.
 The annual match consists of 10 such stages spaced out over 2 days.
 In